fiseni/fiseni.github.io/_posts/2024-01-28-the-journey-to-630x-faster-batch-job.markdown

 Considering all the requirements, I'd say the original author did a fair job.
 For each part, they looped through all MasterParts and tried to find a match.
 If no match is found, only then do they loop again based on the additional rules.
 They couldn't build dictionaries easily, since we're searching for suffixes and not exact matches.
 It's also worth mentioning that `EndsWith` is highly optimized in .NET.
 We can eventually argue that using LINQ might hurt the performance.
 It's easy to be judgemental, but frankly, in common scenarios and for smaller datasets this would be my first shot too.
 If nothing else, just to set the baseline for further improvements.

 However, once this needs to be scaled and applied to large datasets then the issue is evident.
 We have an O(m*n) operation.
 There are 80K Part records and 1.5M MasterPart records.
 So, in the worst possible scenario, we'll end up with 80K * 3 * 1.5M = 360 billion iterations.
 No wonder only this logic took almost an hour to complete.
+To be clear, 360 billion iterations themselves are not the problem (that will happen within seconds), but the operation under those iterations.
+Comparing strings requires some non-trivial compute time and involves additional looping.
+So, we end up with with way higher number of iterations.

 In the following sections, we'll go through several optimization attempts.
 We should have the following considerations.
 - We can't get rid of the first loop since there is additional processing for each Part.
 So, that should remain intact.